ahmadexp/IEEE-3335/07 - Timing Interfaces/README.md

 A TimeCard typically incorporates two fundamental classes of timing interfaces:

-1. **Receive Interfaces** — used to acquire timing from external sources.
+1. **Receive (Inbound) Interfaces** — used to acquire timing from external sources.
-2. **Providing Interfaces** — used to distribute disciplined time and frequency to the host and other consumers.
+2. **Providing (Outbound) Interfaces** — used to distribute disciplined time and frequency to the host system and other consumers.

 Additionally, **management and control interfaces** facilitate configuration, monitoring, and diagnostics.
 Each class of interface has distinct performance, signaling, and protocol requirements, defined in the following sections.

 ---

-## 7.2 - Receive Interfaces
+## 7.2 - Receive (Inbound) Interfaces

 The **receive interface** enables the TimeCard to lock its internal oscillator to one or more external references, establishing synchronization to a higher-order time source.

 ### 7.2.1 - Supported Reference Types
-The following external references are recognized for TimeCard synchronization:
+The following external references are recognized for TimeCard synchronization:  << How are reference types not listed here handled? >>
 - **GNSS Receivers** (e.g., GPS, Galileo, GLONASS, BeiDou) providing 1PPS and NMEA/ToD signals.
 - **PTP (IEEE 1588)** via Ethernet or PCIe networks.
 - **NTP (RFC 5905)** for lower-accuracy time distribution.